darrensmith223/CompetitiveTracker/docs/source/resources/core.rst

 Industries
 ----------

-The ``industries`` class enables users to retrieve details about industries, including getting a list of all industries and the respective industryId.
+The ``industries`` class enables users to retrieve details about industries, including a list of all industries and the respective industryId.
 Industries can be used in conjunction with other Competitive Tracker classes when the industryId is required.
 All industries and the respective industryId can be retrieved using the `Competitive Tracker API`_, as shown below: